 Upon completing this requirement, students will be able to:

-Identify basic components and elements that shape successful oral presentation such as topic, purpose, genre, composure, and audience.

-Compose and deliver an articulate, grammatically correct and organized oral presentation using appropriate communication technologies as well as properly documented and supported ideas, evidence, and information suitable to the topic, purpose, and audience.
+Compose and deliver articulate, grammatically correct and organized oral assignments using appropriate communication technologies as well as properly documented and supported ideas, evidence, and information suitable to the topic, purpose, oral communication activity/genre, and audience.

-Critique your own and others’ speaking to provide effective and useful feedback to improve communication skills.
+Apply your understanding of elements that shape successful oral communication such as topic, purpose, genre, and audience to critique your own and others’ delivery to provide effective and useful feedback to improve your communication.

 Quantitative Literacy (3 credits)